-Decline of Mughal empire began with death of Aurangzeb in 1707.
-There was rise of number of Mughal ‘successor states’ came to prominence.
-It included Bengal, Hyderabad, Carnatic region, Marathas, Mysore etc. Powerful regional states emerged.
-18th century is called as period of transition or period of fragmentation.
+The decline of Mughal empire began with death of Aurangzeb in 1707.
+With no powerful central ruler present, number of Mughal ‘successor states’ came to prominence.
+It included Bengal, Hyderabad, Carnatic region, Marathas, Mysore etc. For this reason, the 18th century is called as period of transition or period of fragmentation.

 A] Political causes.

-1] The Mughal empire expanded from central India to south India during Aurangzeb’s reign from 1658 – 1707 to acquire the status of a pan-Indian empire.
-However after the death of Aurangzeb there were succession disputes.
-It brought a decade of political instability eventually resulting in the arrival of Muhammad Shah on the throne in 1719.
+The Mughal empire expanded from central India to south India during Aurangzeb’s reign from 1658 – 1707.
+It thus, acquired the status of a pan-Indian empire.
+However, after the death of Aurangzeb there were succession disputes.
+It brought a decade of political instability.
+This resulted in loose control over the regional states.

-3] The factionalism got worse as Asif Jahan I (Leader of Irani faction) united the Irani and Turanis to assassinate Sayyid Brothers in 1719 and asserted influence over Muhammad Shah.2
+The factionalism got worse as Asif Jahan I (Leader of Irani faction) united the Irani and Turanis to assassinate Sayyid Brothers in 1719 and asserted influence over Muhammad Shah.

 B] Economic causes.

-2] The Jagirdari system was an inefficient way of revenue collection.
+The Jagirdari system was also an inefficient way of revenue collection.
 Significant share of taxes would go to maintaining the lavish lifestyle of the Jagirdars.

-3] The Khalisa system of salaried revenue collecting officials introduced by Aurangzeb in Deccan region to bring more efficiency in revenue collection did little to address the Jagirdari crisis during this period.
+The Khalisa system of salaried revenue collecting officials introduced by Aurangzeb in Deccan region to bring more efficiency in revenue collection did little to address the Jagirdari crisis during this period.
 (Khalisa system was existing before Aurangzeb also, but he modified it and used more extensively.)

-4] The expansion of Mughal empire under Aurangzeb in Deccan from 1760s to 1790s, though increased the territorial reach of Mughals, was a costly affair.
+Aurangzeb expanded the Mughal empire in Deccan from 1760s to 1790s.
+Although, it increased the territorial reach of Mughals, it was a costly affair.
 It weakened the empire financially.

 C] Army related causes